A-Breeze/premierconverter/DEV_README.md

 - `LICENSE`: Terms of use.

 ### Package data
 - `example_data/`: Docs and data to use during development and include in the package.
-No data is currently committed to the repo.
+No data files are currently committed to the repo.
 - `proj_config.py`: Store the repo structure in variables so that scripts throughout the project can access relevant locations of the project.

 ### Development
 - `DEV_README.md`: Information for developing the package.
-- `binder/` and `requirements_dev.txt`: Development environment specifications for launching Binder.
+- `binder/` and `requirements_dev.txt`: Development environment specifications, for launching Binder or running on Windows.
 - `development/`: Code and docs used during development.
 Manually kept in sync with package code base.
-Could form the basis of future code additions or automated tests.
+Could be used to form the basis of future code additions or additional automated tests.

 ### CI/CD
 - `tests/`: Automated tests on the package.
-- `azure-pipelines` and `azure_templates/`: Specifications for tasks to run in the CI pipeline on the Azure Pipeline.
+- `azure-pipelines` and `azure_templates/`: Specifications for tasks to run in the CI pipeline on an Azure Pipeline.

 <p align="right"><a href="#top">Back to top</a></p>